 01 FebruaryPerformances “How to Make a Mask” + “Sand in the Eyes”

-Pedro Barateiro´s How to Make a Mask is a scripted monologue accompanied by images that put various (…)
+Pedro Barateiro´s How to Make a Mask is a scripted monologue accompanied by images that put various modes of (…)

 02 FebruaryPerformances "CONUNDRUM" + "Let The Rhythm Pull You Towards Your Edges"

-CONUNDRUM thinks on subjectivity, community, politics and struggles involving ecological and queer (…)
+CONUNDRUM thinks on subjectivity, community, politics and struggles involving ecological and queer agendas (…)

 03 FebruaryPerformances “The Tremble”, by Alex Baczynski-Jenkins

-London and Warsaw-based artist and choreographer Alex Baczynski-Jenkins’ work occurs at the (…)
+London and Warsaw-based artist and choreographer Alex Baczynski-Jenkins’ work occurs at the intersection of (…)